AdaCore/training_material/courses/rust_essentials/050_tuples_and_arrays/01_arrays.rst

 * Assignment is not limited to literals
   * Not restricted to hard-coded values
-  * You can use variables, function calls, or expressions
+  * Can use variables, function calls, or expressions

 -------------------
 Iteration